 - Leadership development

 Bold Rebellious Attitude.
-This characteristic of Harley-Davidson’s organizational culture directly relates to the custom chopper biker culture in the market, especially in the United States.
+This characteristic of Harley-Davidson’s organizational culture relates to the chopper biker culture in the market, especially in the United States.
 People in the custom chopper biker culture are typically seen as bold and rebellious.
-Harley-Davidson is strongly associated with this culture.
+The motorcycle manufacturer is strongly associated with this market culture.

 Customer-Centrism.
 Harley-Davidson’s organizational culture emphasizes consideration for customers’ preferences and expectations.
 For instance, the company develops its designs based on current and emerging customer preferences for custom/chopper motorcycles.
-Through this feature of the organizational culture, Harley-Davidson ensures customer satisfaction.
+Through this trait of the organizational culture, H-D ensures customer satisfaction.

 Harley-Davidson’s Business Values.
 To guide employees and managerial decisions, Harley-Davidson promotes suitable values through its organizational culture.
-For example, the company’s notable values are integrity, accountability, diversity, teamwork and creativity.
-This characteristic of Harley-Davidson’s organizational culture supports business ethics, while minimizing problems in the long term.
+For example, the company’s core values include integrity, accountability, diversity, teamwork, and creativity.
+This characteristic of the organizational culture supports business ethics, minimizes problems in the long term, and enables the business strengths identified in the SWOT analysis of Harley-Davidson.

 Leadership Development.
-Harley-Davidson promotes sustainability through leadership in its organizational culture.
-For instance, the company facilitates sustainability leadership development throughout the organization.
-This condition improves Harley-Davidson’s human resource management for continuous leadership from within the organization.
+Harley-Davidson promotes business effectiveness through leadership in its organizational culture.
+For instance, the company facilitates leadership development for innovation and speed throughout the organization.
+This condition improves the company’s human resource management for continuous leadership from within the motorcycle business organization.
+Harley-Davidson’s company structure (business structure) is designed to have teams, groups, and divisions that support human resource motivation for the leadership objective of this work culture.

-An advantage of Harley-Davidson’s organizational culture is its support for a strong match between the company’s activities and customers’ lifestyles and preferences.
-Also, the firm ensures continuous leadership through its internal leadership development efforts.
-However, a disadvantage is that customer-centrism requires Harley-Davidson’s organizational culture to change according to changes in customers’ lifestyles and changes in the custom/chopper biker culture.
+An advantage of Harley-Davidson’s organizational culture is its support for a strong match between the company’s business decisions and customers’ lifestyles and preferences.
+This cultural trait contributes to the competitiveness of the company’s products against Ducati, Yamaha, BMW, Honda, and other motorcycle manufacturers.
+Also, the company culture ensures continuous leadership through internal leadership development efforts.
+However, a disadvantage is that customer-centrism requires Harley-Davidson’s organizational culture to change according to trends in customers’ lifestyles and changes in the custom/chopper biker culture.
+This factor may cause the company culture to deviate from its original quality and lose its benefit of keeping the attractiveness of the brand.

 References